 Why do the routers in a PIM domain need a DR?

 When a router sends a PIM Join message to a switch, two routers could receive it and forward it to the same RP, causing redundant traffic and wasting bandwidth.
 To prevent unnecessary traffic, the PIM routers elect a DR (the router with the highest IP address), and only the DR forwards the Join message to the RP.
 Alternatively, you can assign a DR priority to an interface group, which takes precedence over IP address comparisons.
 As a reminder, the DR is forwarding (unicasting) PIM messages; it is not multicasting IP multicast packets.

-You can specify the IP addresses of PIM neighbors (routers) that the interface group will allow to peer with the virtual router.
+You can specify the IP addresses of PIM neighbors (routers) that the interface group will allow peering with the virtual router.
 By default, all PIM-enabled routers can be PIM neighbors, but the option to limit neighbors provides a step toward securing the virtual router in your PIM environment.

 For a step-by-step guide for Palo Alto click below.

 You can write to us using the blue chat box in the lower right corner or send an email to [email protected] and we will be here to assist you.

 If you are facing technical issues, remember to include Airtame device logs in your message.